RITIKTRIVEDI/E-Commerce-Web-App/README.md

 # MERN E-COMMERCE TUTORIAL

 Hi!
 My name is **Ritik Trivedi**,
 I have made this project for learning MERN stack.
-Thnaks to Abhishek Singh for Tutorilas.
+Thanks to Abhishek Singh for Tutorilas.

 # Prerequisite